 Making products in an eco-responsible way, Green Guru Gear repurposes old gear into new adventure products using materials that used to be billboards, wetsuits and bike tubes.

 There are many, many more bike shops in Boulder — practically one on every corner — but these will get you started.

 With a storied past and a loyal following, Neptune Mountaineering will have you geared up to climb, ski, snowboard, orienteer or summit fourteeners in a hot second.
 They've been a part of the Boulder outdoor recreation scene since 1973 and are more than just a shop.
 They offer talks and lectures every Friday and Saturday.
 Be sure to save time for the in-store museum, filled with artifacts and gear collected by founder Gary Neptune himself as a fascinating tribute to his passion for climbing and skiing history.

-After 10 years of outfitting Boulder's outdoor lovers, Patagonia is moving to a larger location Pearl Street this fall, tripling its size.
+Patagonia recently moved to a larger location on east Pearl Street, tripling its size!
 An ideal spot to pick the brains of outdoor aficionados with a passion for sustainability, you can round up durable, high-quality outerwear picks that tread lightly on the planet.

 Choose from a variety of rental (or purchase) options for camping and hiking to climbing to cycling to paddling to snow sports, REI has it all—along with the experts to help you navigate through their endless assortment.
 There’s also a community center inside with a mix of free and paid classes, a hiking-boot testing rock and a climbing wall.

 Looking for equipment on the cheap that you’d rather buy instead of rent?
 For smart shoppers who don’t mind trading a little time digging through racks for generously discounted gear, Boulder Sports Recycler is for you.
 Nab brand-name supplies for camping, hiking, biking, skiing, climbing and more at a fraction of the cost.